Easy White Florentine Chicken Crust Pizza

 - 1 Plum Tomato thinly sliced

-- Preheat oven to 350 degrees.
-Spread drained chicken breast on parchment or silicone lined baking sheet and bake for 10 minutes in order to remove excess moisture.
-Remove from oven; increase oven temperature to 500 degrees.
+- Preheat oven to 350ºF.
+Spread drained chicken breast on parchment or silicone-lined baking sheet and bake for 10 minutes in order to remove excess moisture.
+Remove from oven; increase oven temperature to 500ºF.

 - Spread alfredo sauce over crust, then add additional toppings to pizza.
 Bake for additional 8-10 minutes, or until cheese is melted and bubbly.

-- Remove pizza from the oven & let cool for 5-7 minutes before serving.
+- Remove pizza from the oven and let cool for 5-7 minutes before serving.

 PIN FOR LATER